crisariza/g4shirts/README.md

 - 📚 Check it out at https://g4shirts.vercel.app
 - 💡 Made with React, Redux, NodeJS, Express, PostgreSQL and Sequelize
-- 😎 G4Shirts is a ecommerce website created as a project for <a href="https://soyhenry.com/">Henry Bootcamp</a>.
+- 😎 G4Shirts is an ecommerce website created as a project for <a href="https://soyhenry.com/">Henry Bootcamp</a>.